muellermax/MovieKit/README.md

 ### Dependencies

-Movie Diary requires the following python libraries: matplotlib, pandas, seaborn.
+MovieKit requires the following python libraries: matplotlib, pandas, seaborn.

 ### Methods

-The class has currently the following methods:
+The class MovieDiary has currently the following methods:
 * `create_diary`: Create an empty dataframe as movie diary as well as en empty csv file.
 * `add_movie`: Add a movie to an existing dataframe and csv file and provide detail information (location, category, evaluation).